ArcelorMittal, Marcegaglia win race for Italy's Ilva

 * Based on current estimates, Glencore Plc may pay up to US$6 billion in cash in a possible merger with grains trader Bunge, Reuters wrote, citing Moody's.
 The rating agency, however, noted that it does not expect an outright acquisition.

-* The Democratic Republic of the Congo's Interior Ministry said that militiamen freed the remaining four workers abducted in March during an attack on Banro Corp.'s Namoya gold mine in the country, Reuters reported.
+* The Democratic Republic of Congo's Industry Ministry said that militiamen freed the remaining four workers abducted in March during an attack on Banro Corp.'s Namoya gold mine in the country, Reuters reported.

-* BHP Billiton Group and Rio Tinto are facing a fresh tax threat in Western Australia after the state's premier Mark McGowan confirmed that their government would request the mining majors to "buy out" the 25 Australian cent lease rental fee imposed on every tonne of iron ore produced, The Australian Financial Review wrote.
+* BHP Billiton Group and Rio Tinto are facing a fresh tax threat in Western Australia after the state's premier Mark McGowan confirmed that its government would ask the mining majors to "buy out" the 25-Australian-cent lease rental fee imposed on every tonne of iron ore produced, The Australian Financial Review wrote.
 BHP and Rio collectively owe Western Australia about A$150 million a year in such fees, and that figure would rise to A$4.5 billion if the miners paid 30 years' worth of fees in a lump sum.

 * National Aluminium Co.
-Ltd. signed a memorandum of understanding with India setting targets for production and revenue for fiscal 2017-18 at an all-time high for the state-owned company.
-The company is now targeting revenue of 81 billion Indian rupees for the full year, which is 7 billion rupees higher than the previous year.
+Ltd., or NALCO, signed a memorandum of understanding with India setting targets for production and revenue for fiscal 2017-18 at an all-time high for the state-owned company.
+The company is now targeting revenue of 81 billion rupees for the full year, which is 7 billion rupees higher than the previous year.
 The production targets for bauxite and alumina were set at 6.825 million tonnes and 2.1 million tonnes, respectively.

 * Evraz Plc agreed to divest Kadish Ltd., a holding company of Evraz Sukha Balka, to Berklemond Investments Ltd. for US$110 million.
 Proceeds from the transaction will be used for general corporate purposes, including debt reduction.

-* Jindal Steel & Power Ltd. started up its 6 million-tonnes per annum integrated steel plant in India's Odisha state with the commissioning of the blast furnace, Press Trust of India reported.
-JSPL invested 330 billion Indian rupees into the plant, and it would allow the company to overcome a loss in the wake of a coal block cancellation, Chairman Naveen Jindal said.
+* Jindal Steel & Power Ltd., or JSPL, started up its 6-million-tonne-per-annum integrated steel plant in India's Odisha state with the commissioning of the blast furnace, the Press Trust of India reported.
+JSPL invested 330 billion rupees into the plant, and it would allow the company to overcome a loss in the wake of a coal block cancellation, Chairman Naveen Jindal said.

 * Pro-Russia rebels in eastern Ukraine restarted steel output at two seized Metinvest BV units, Metal Bulletin wrote, citing sources.
 Operations at the group's Yenakiieve Iron & Steel Works and Makiivka wire rod unit have been suspended since late February due to supply disruptions created by illegal blockades.